What is uterine sarcoma?

 What are the signs and symptoms of uterine sarcoma?

-- Unusual bleeding from the vagina that is not related to menstrual periods, or that happens after menopause
+- Unusual bleeding from your vagina that's unrelated to menstrual periods or that happens after menopause.

-- A mass (lump or growth) in the vagina
+- A mass (lump or growth) in your vagina or pelvis.

 Diagnosis and Tests